DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The learner successfully passed the quiz by correctly identifying that the `public_ftp` folder stores anonymously uploaded files and that "FTP over TLS" is used for secure data transmission.

 ---

+#### FILEZILLA DRILL VIDEO - a practical file transfer exercise

+### Course Step Number: 578

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This video provided a hands-on exercise for uploading a text file to a remote server using FileZilla.
+It covered creating a new site in Site Manager with the provided credentials, navigating the local and remote file systems, and transferring a file.

+##### Insights from Chat Discussion summary

+- The learner encountered a "server certificate is unknown" pop-up and was able to connect by correctly trusting the certificate for this instance without making a permanent, insecure change.
+- The learner expressed dissatisfaction with the video's recommendation to turn off the firewall as a troubleshooting step, identifying it as a poor security practice.
+- The learner successfully connected and transferred the file to the remote server.

+---